The Happy Pod: Escaping death on a glacier

 Soon after midday, on every day of the matchmaking festival in the normally quiet town of Listern Varna, couples take to the dance floor in huge numbers and carry on swinging around the floorboards until the early hours.

-And I'm off to to Listern Vern at the end of the year.
+Willie Daly is at the heart of the action.
+And I'm off to Listern Varna at the end of the year.

+I'm off for the bit of crack now together.
 Every year, Willie sets up a makeshift office in one of the pubs where the unattached can come to seek out his services.

-it sounds all very impulsive willie it is but it's fantastic because in another town or another city if you walked up to French and said will you marry me they'd probably have your rest
+it sounds all very impulsive willie it is but it's fantastic because in another town or another city if you walked up to friends and said will you marry me they'd probably have your rest

+You know, the place is alive with romance.
 People are always in a romantic mood and a happy mood as you see the prospects of maybe finding love, finding the one.

-Willie, now in his advanced years, learned the art of matchmaking from his father and grandfather, and is never far away from his precious lucky book, where generations of his ancestors tucked away profiles of those seeking love based on discreet conversations that once went on at horse fairs, cattle fairs, weddings and even funerals.
+Willie, now in his advanced years, learned the art of matchmaking from his father and grandfather, and is never far away from his precious lucky book, where generations of his ancestors tucked away profiles of those seeking love based on discreet conversations that once went on at horse fairs, cattle fairs, weddings, and even funerals.

 Willie believes the well-thumbed book can bring luck to those seeking love.

-Now if you're single, very single, don't want to maybe get married, be young, you touch the book with one hand and you'll be in love and happy.
+Now, if you're single, very single, don't want to maybe get married, be young, you touch the book with one hand and you'll be in love and happy.

 And whilst romance may be Listen Varna's main theme, it's not all about lonely hearts colliding.

-There's a very big connection of people meeting, you know, maybe not panicking about marriage, maybe have been married, maybe widowed, but they come and they make a lot of friends and they come again.
+There's a very big connection of people meeting, you know, maybe not panicking about marriage, maybe have been married, maybe wiggled, but they come and they make a lot of friends and they come again and it's a very big part of it is dancing.

 A lot of people come now from America, they come from Germany, quite a substantial amount each year come from England as well.

 Of course, modern dating apps now offer single people plenty of online opportunities to endlessly swipe right or left.
+But the matchmaker-in-chief says nothing can replace a real-life encounter.

 I do be shocked at the amount of interest that's in it by young people who have tried other systems, you know, but they just find that they're not so real.

-I suppose the matchmaking, if you introduce someone to them, you know, there's an old saying: a bird in your hand is walk through in the bush.
+I suppose the matchmaking, if you introduce someone to them, you know, there's an old saying: a bird in your hand is walked through in the bush.
+There's nothing wrong with the computer.

 I think it's good where it works.